 The b key changes how the affected area is selected.
 The default Rectangle mode works by selecting two corners like any ordinary designation.
-The p key chooses between adding water, magma, obsidian walls & floors, or just tweaking flags.
+The p key cycles through modes for adding water, magma, obsidian walls/floors, or modifying liquid tile properties.

-When painting liquids, it is possible to select the desired level with +-, and choose between setting it exactly, only increasing or only decreasing with s.
+When painting liquids, you can select the desired level with +-, and you can choose among setting it exactly, only increasing, or only decreasing with s.